-To improve infant nutrition in Poland, Eating Healthy, Growing Healthy is developing an accredited network of independent early life nutrition experts who offer adapted nutrition services to care givers and parents in day care centers and kindergartens.
+To improve infant nutrition in Poland, the “Eating Healthy, Growing Healthy” project has developed an accredited network of independent early childhood nutrition experts, who offer adapted nutrition services to day care centers, care givers and parents

-With the support of the Danone Ecosystem Fund, NUTRICIA Foundation and its partners the Comenius Foundation for Child Development, Warsaw University of Life Sciences, Institute of Mother and Child and Academic Business Incubators created the Eating Healthy, Growing Healthy program.
-The program offers training to young graduate nutritionists.
-It enables them to work as educators specialized in the field of early life nutrition.
-As independent professionals and members of an association, they support the development of age-appropriate menus in day care centers and kindergartens, train staff and raise awareness among parents about proper early life nutrition.
+With the support of the Danone Ecosystem Fund, Nutricia Foundation and its partners the Comenius Foundation for Child Development, Warsaw University of Life Sciences, Institute of Mother and Child and Academic Business Incubators co-created the “Eating Healthy, Growing Healthy” program, which offers accredited training to young graduate nutritionists.
+As independent professionals, these nutritionists work in early childhood nutrition, where they support the development of age-appropriate menus in day care centers, and train staff and raise awareness among parents about proper early childhood nutrition.

 Children, parents and day care center staff sensitized to children's nutritional needs